REVIEW: Veep Pies – Christian Bale beefs up his gut but nothing else in this thin political satire that is hitting screens ten years too late .

 An experience more like being hectored by a well-meaning but relentless politics student.

 Some of their more arcane political machinations are livened up by pointed fantasy sequences, as they were in The Big Short.
 Most memorable is one in which a waiter (played by Alfred Molina) offers up a menu of various immoral wartime policies.
-There is also an interesting framing device involving Jesse Plemons as a blue-collar narrator which offers the film’s best twist and most tortuous visual metaphor, but by and large it’s wan stuff.
+There is also an interesting framing device involving Jesse Plemons as a blue-collar narrator, which leads into the film’s best twist and most tortuous visual metaphor, but by and large it’s wan stuff.
 Vice doesn’t have the heft to pull off its attempts at knowing irony.
 Instead it provides an experience more like being hectored by a well-meaning but relentless politics student.

 Likewise, McKay doesn’t earn the occasional graphic footage of terrorist atrocities (including 7/7) and wartime violence.
 Fair enough he wants to emphasise the real-life consequences of these amoral politicos actions (although the suggestion that Cheney is directly responsible for the foundation of Isis is a bit of a stretch) but it’s heavy handed.